5 top tips for dealing with stress

 4) Talk to someone

 Isn’t it funny that even though we’re happy to tell people ‘I’m stressed’ we aren’t happy to go into any detail about it at all?
-Even though we know that talking can really help and bottling things up just exacerbates stress we still don’t do it.
-Think about whom you could talk to and maybe even think about what sort of support you would like; do you want to just vent to someone and get it off your chest?
+Even though we know that talking can really help and bottling things up just exacerbates stress, we still don’t do it.
+Think about who you could talk to and maybe even think about what sort of support you would like.
+Do you want to just vent to someone and get it off your chest?
 Do you want to know if they’ve felt the same so you don’t feel so alone?
 Do you want some help coming up with a strategy to help the situation?
 Whatever it is, try to ask for it.
 You might be pleasantly surprised at how supportive people can be.

 5) Stop being a hero

-It’s great to help others, it makes us feel useful and it makes us feel part of the communities we work and live in but everyone has limits.
+It’s great to help others; it makes us feel useful and it makes us feel part of the communities we work and live in, but everyone has limits.
 It might make you feel good not to disappoint others and take on more but it may be compromising your health.
-You might try a daily mantra to yourself ‘I deserve to be happy too’, or ‘I deserve to be important too’.
+You might try saying a daily mantra to yourself such as: ‘I deserve to be happy too’, or ‘I deserve to be important too’.
 It won’t solve all your problems but it may help you push back on internal and external demands at times.

 There is an ancient Chinese proverb "Tension is who you think you should be.
 Relaxation is who you are."
-We can’t relax all the time, it is a fact that life can be stressful at times, but reconnecting with who you are through relaxing once in while may help you through the tough times.
+We can’t relax all the time and it is a fact that life can be stressful at times, but reconnecting with who you are through relaxing once in while, may help you through the tough times.